What If Roe Fell?

 Laws that prohibit a specific method of abortion care, most commonly dilation and extraction (D&X) procedures and dilation and evacuation (D&E) procedures.
-Some of these bans are not enforced.

 Criminalization of self-managed abortion (SMA)

-Targeted regulation of abortion providers laws single out physicians who provide abortion care and impose various legal requirements that are different from and more burdensome than those imposed on physicians who provide comparable types of care.
+Targeted regulation of abortion providers (TRAP) laws single-out physicians who provide abortion care and impose various legal requirements that are different from and more burdensome than those imposed on physicians who provide comparable types of care.
 These laws do not increase patient safety and are counter to evidence-based clinical guidelines.
 See, e.g., ACOG, Increasing Access to Abortion (Nov.
 2014, reaffirmed 2019); National Abortion Federation, Clinical Policy Guidelines for Abortion Care (2018)

 TRAP laws fall into several categories, including regulation of locations where abortion is provided and/or facility specifications, provider qualifications, and reporting requirements.
 Compliance is often costly and can require unnecessary facility modifications.
-(Some of these laws are not enforced.)

 In 1976, Rep. Henry Hyde (R-IL) successfully introduced a budget rider, known as the Hyde Amendment, that prohibits federal funding for abortion.
 Congress has renewed the Hyde Amendment every year since its introduction.